ishaankejriwal/responsible-ai-content/responsible-ai-content/patient-discharge-summarization/te.rst

 - **Reliability of DocLens**

-  - Intended Use: If nondeterministic algorithm, assess accuracy measures (from the T&A accuracy section) over multiple evaluations for the same prompt contemporaneously.
+  - Intended Use: For nondeterministic algorithm, assess accuracy measures (from the T&A accuracy section) over multiple evaluations for the same prompt contemporaneously.
 Regardless, assess accuracy over time on same metrics.
   - Rationale: For developer only.
 Recommend DocLens with multiple generations to assess the 3 metrics of (1) completeness (2) conciseness and (3) attribution.
-Recommend m = 25.
+Recommend m = 25, run the DocLens metric 25 times on the same generated summary.
   - Reference:
   - Open-source tooling:
   - Monitoring Cadence (Time Interval, Frequency, etc.):